2.1 Technology as a part of anthropogenic environment

 - Technical Adaptation.
 Research and development, design, and demonstration. (yellow)

-- Adaptation to natural environment: matter and energy exchange, use of resources, and absorption of the impact (green).
+- Adaptation to the natural environment: matter and energy exchange, use of resources, and absorption of the impact (green).

 - Adaptation to the technical environment: development of infrastructure and supporting technologies (brown).